-SC 125 Physical Science with Lab (Fall, Spring)
+SC 125 Physical Science with Lab (Fall, Spring) 4 hrs.

 A survey course including the study of the characteristics and processes of science, scientific reasoning, communicating and interpretation of data, instruments, process skills and safety procedures in doing scientific investigations.
-Included will be the basic concepts of chemistry: Atomic structure, nuclear reactions and equations, Periodic Table, elements, formulas of compounds, reactions and equations.
+Included will be the basic concepts of chemistry; Atomic structure, nuclear reactions and equations, Periodic Table, elements, formulas of components, reactions and equations.
 Also included will be the basic concepts of physics: Motion, force, scalars and vectors, thermodynamics, vibrations and waves, sound, light, and electricity.
 Lecture 3 hours/Lab 2 hours weekly.
-Prerequisite: MA 124/124I.
-(Prerequisite may be satisfied by appropriate score on the MPE.)
+Prerequisite: MA 130 OR SAT > 560 OR ACT > 24.

-SC 130 Medical Terminology I (Fall)
+SC 130 Medical Terminology I (Fall) 1 hr.